 - c) Initiate IV LR KVO. - (1) If lungs are clear, initiate fluid therapy (20ml/kg bolus).
 Titrate to a systolic pressure of 100 mm Hg. - (2) If rales are present, infuse up to 250 ml, titrate to a systolic pressure of 100 mm Hg.
 More fluid requires medical consultation. - d) Consider dopamine (2-20 ug/kg/min).

 Titrate to a systolic pressure of 100 mmHg. - e) Consider additional fluid administration Maximum Dose 2,000 ml without medical consultation f) The pediatric patient may present hemodynamically unstable or with hypoperfusion evidenced by altered mental status, delayed capillary refill greater than 2 seconds, pallor, peripheral cyanosis, hypotension.
-Hypotension is defined as a systolic blood pressure less than 60 in neonates, less than 70 in infants, less than [70 + (2 x years) = systolic BP].
+Hypotension is defined as a systolic blood pressure less than 60 in neonates (patients less than 28 days old), less than 70 in infants (patients less than 1 year of age), less than [70 + (2 x years) = systolic BP] for patients greater than 1 year of age.
+(NEW '07)